Cameron House: 2017 hotel fire

 A fire at the hotel on 18 December 2017 killed two people and injured three.

 The hotel caught fire at around 06:41.
 The fire burned for over 24 hours with over 14 fire engines being dispatched to help extinguish the fire.
-Locally, rumours began the Christmas tree in the foyer caught fire, however a court investigation at Dumbarton Sherrif Court in January 2021 found that a Hotel Porter had put a bag of hot ash and embers into a cupboard containing kindling and newspaper.
+Locally, rumours began the Christmas tree in the foyer caught fire, however a court investigation at Dumbarton Sheriff Court in January 2021 found that a hotel porter had put a bag of hot ash and embers into a cupboard containing kindling and newspaper.

-Over 200 people were evacuated from the Hotel.
+Over 200 people were evacuated from the hotel.
 Two people died in the fire, later named as couple Simon Midgley and Richard Dyson from London.
 Three other people had injuries from the fire.
 The hotel embarked on a "Careful and sensitive restoration project which will see Cameron House Hotel, The Leisure Club, The Great Scots Bar and Cameron Grill remain closed until autumn 2019."
 Subsequently, their website announced that restoration were works intended to have the hotel reopen in early 2020.

-The company which owns the hotel admitted breaching the Health and Safety at Work Act and was fined £500,000; the fine was reduced from £750,000 due to the guilty plea.
+The company which owns the hotel admitted breaching the Health and Safety at Work etc. Act 1974 and was fined £500,000; the fine was reduced from £750,000 due to the guilty plea.
 The hotel was found to not have proper procedures in place for the disposal of ash, or for staff training.

 On 3 June 2021 STV News reported that the hotel had begun accepting new bookings; the owners stated that the hotel would reopen on 1 August 2021.